1392309506/long-ENSO/README.md

 ### Resources Download

-All the model weights and data can be found in https://1drv.ms/f/c/49d761d10f0b201d/Emi9scIyaWBCrNTgRo6t12oBLnF2qGDRGj0M7-g0ekRM1A
+All the predictions, trained model weights and data can be found in https://1drv.ms/f/c/49d761d10f0b201d/Emi9scIyaWBCrNTgRo6t12oBLnF2qGDRGj0M7-g0ekRM1A

 > **Note**
 > The data in the `train_data` and `valid_test_data` directories have been interpolated and normalized using the mean and standard deviation provided in the `stat` directory.
 Therefore, they can be directly fed into the model, primarily by concatenating them in the order of the variables.